KatherineMichel/digital-commonplace/python.md

 * [Browsersync](https://www.browsersync.io/)

 <!--
+https://twitter.com/jacobian/status/1150072802801848320 | jacobian on Twitter: "This is my standard setup too.
+It's lovely, probably prevents half or more of the silly mistakes I'm prone to making.… https://t.co/ADRHdOq6A3" https://twitter.com/hawkieowl/status/1150038262540431361 | -mtune=hawk -march=owl on Twitter: "But, anyway.
+The Ideal Python Development environment for me uses attrs in the code, black and isort to autoformat, flake8/pyflakes to verify, and tox and @nedbat 's Coverage to test.
+And pytest, if you don't have a particular affinity for xUnit like me :P"

 http://fontawesome.io/ | Font Awesome, the iconic font and CSS toolkit https://fontawesome.com | Font Awesome 5 | Font Awesome